lobsterchan27/banana-client/README.md

   - [ ] Use this information along with timestamped transcriptions to determine how to trigger responses from the LLM.
 - [ ] Add support for outputting video in different languages.
 - [X] Improve integration with WhisperX server for transcription.

+## Known Issues and Limitations

+- This application has only been tested on Windows.
+Compatibility with other operating systems is not guaranteed.
+- Some features may require additional setup or external dependencies.
+Please refer to the documentation for specific requirements.

 ## Contributing